Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: The Average Guesswork of a Modified -Hash Function

+In this section we again analyze the average guesswork of the $P_{H}$-hash function of Section \ref{sec:AverageGuessworkPhHashFunctionsNoMod} with the exception that a centralized procedure maps the passwords of the users to the least likely bins.
+We show that in this case the average guesswork can increase unboundedly as a function of bias.

+We begin by defining a centralized procedure that maps the password of the users to the least likely bins.
+We then find the average guesswork under both a remote and an insider attacks, when passwords are drawn uniformly.
+Finally, we quantify how bias in drawing the passwords of the users affects the average guesswork.

-We now define a method for allocating bins when bins allocation is in order. \begin{defn}[bin allocation] Assume that the number of users $M\le 2^{m}$, the bin allocation method is defined as follows.
+\begin{defn}[bin allocation] Assume that the number of users $M=2^{m\cdot H\pa{s}-1}\le 2^{m}$, the bin allocation method is defined as follows.
 For each user a procedure allocates a different bin $b\in\left\{1,\dots,2^{m}\right\}$ according to the following method: The first user receives the least likely bin (i.e., when considering any hash function, this is the bin that has the smallest fraction of mappings; when considering a universal set of hash functions, this is the all ones bin), the second user receives the second least likely bin, whereas the last user receives the $M$th least likely bin. \end{defn}

-Three remarks regarding bins allocation are in order. \begin{rem} In Definition \ref{def:BackdoorForAnyHash} and Definition \ref{def:backdoor} we present a ``backdoor'' mechanism that efficiently implements the bins allocation procedure presented in Definition \ref{def:PasswordAllocationwithNoDetails}, without decreasing the average guesswork. \end{rem}
+Three remarks regarding bins allocation are in order. \begin{rem} In Definition \ref{def:BackdoorForAnyHash} we present a ``backdoor'' mechanism that efficiently implements the bins allocation procedure presented in Definition \ref{def:PasswordAllocationwithNoDetails}, without decreasing the average guesswork. \end{rem}

 \begin{rem} In Definition \ref{def:PasswordAllocationwithNoDetails} we state that when two users have different passwords, they are mapped to different bins.
 In general, this is required in order for the backdoor mechanism discussed in remark \ref{rem:passwordallocationwithnodetails} not to decrease the average guesswork. \end{rem}